-**In addition to taking North Carolina’s Examination, NBTA’s NC applicants must also take the Ethics section of the NBTA Examination.
+**In addition to taking North Carolina’s Examination, NBTA’s NC Criminal and Family applicants must also take the Evidence and Ethics sections of the NBTA Examination and NBTA’s NC SSD applicants must also take the Ethics section of the NBTA Examination.

 ***NBTA currently recognizes both the Texas (TBLS) Personal Injury Trial Law Examination and the Civil Trial Law Examination toward its civil certification.

 To obtain a waiver from the NBTA examination requirement, please contact the executive director from the state agency or organization by which you are certified and acquire a letter on official stationary that confirms the following:

 - You have taken and passed the state or organization certification examination

 - You are currently certified, have continuously maintained your certification, and are in good standing with that agency

 *Florida applicants: If you are contemplating applying for NBTA board certification in civil trial law, criminal trial law or family trial law please DO NOT APPLY unless you are already board certified by the Florida Bar in a similar specialty area.
 If you are interested in applying for certification with the Florida Bar, please contact them at 850-561-5850.

 *Texas applicants: If you are contemplating applying for NBTA board certification in civil trial law, criminal trial law or family trial law please DO NOT APPLY unless you are already board certified by the Texas Board of Legal Specialization in a similar specialty area.
 If you are interested in applying for certification with the Texas Board of Legal Specialization, please contact them at 833-413-0253.